forcedotcom/apex-tmLanguage/README.md

 To **build and test** install Node.js do the following:

 - Run `npm install` to install any dependencies.
+- Run `gulp` to build.
-- Run `gulp` to build and run tests.
+- Run `npm run test` to run tests.

-Output grammars are output in the `grammars\` dirctory.
+Output grammars are output in the `grammars/` directory.

 To see the token changes from within the Salesforce VS Code Extensions: